Eco-Adventures and Parks

 Beyond the classic beach fun offered at Carolina Beach, several parks also give visitors the chance to have one-of-a-kind coastal experiences year-round you can’t find anywhere else.
 From a state park and a skate park to a dog park, a lake park and an oceanfront park, there are lots of ways and places to connect with nature and explore at Carolina Beach.

-Located at the north end of Carolina Beach, Freeman Park is the perfect spot to go fishing, crabbing, swimming or boating.
-Four-wheel-drive vehicles are also permitted in the park with the purchase of a pass.
-Or purchase a pass to the 4-wheel-drive access beach at the South End of Fort Fisher State Recreation Area in nearby Kure Beach.
-Visit the Freeman Park website for information on rules and regulations.
+Freeman Park, situated at the north end of Carolina Beach, is a secluded spot for fishing, crabbing, swimming or boating.
+Four-wheel-drive vehicles are permitted with the purchase of a pass (visit this website for information on rules and regulations).
+Visitors can also purchase a pass for the 4-wheel-drive access beach at Fort Fisher State Recreation Area in nearby Kure Beach.

 Record-Setting Lake

-The centerpiece of Carolina Beach Lake Park is a lake that was once noted in The Guinness Book of World Records as being the freshwater lake closest to saltwater.
-The 11-acre lake and park – located just two blocks from the ocean – features a playground, picnic shelter, gazebo and public restrooms.
-The path around the lake is perfect for going for a jog, strolling with your dog or taking a leisurely bike ride.
-Signature Carolina Beach events are held here throughout the year including the Carolina Beach Farmers' Market, Island of Lights: Lighting at the Lake and Free Movies at the Lake during summer.
+The centerpiece of Carolina Beach Lake Park is a lake that was once recorded in The Guinness Book of World Records as the freshwater lake closest to saltwater.
+Just two blocks from the ocean, this 11-acre lake and park features a playground, picnic shelter, gazebo and public restrooms.
+The path around the lake is perfect for jogging, strolling with your dog or taking a leisurely bike ride.
+The park hosts signature events throughout the year, including the Carolina Beach Farmers' Market, Island of Lights: Lighting at the Lake and Free Movies at the Lake during the summer.

-Bring your four-legged furry friends with you to the beach or on a hike.
-Treat your pet to an off-leash visit to Mike Chappell Park's dog park.
-Carolina Beach State Park is dog-friendly year-round, thanks to its miles of hiking trails perfect for off-road adventures with your pooch.
+Treat your four-legged travel companion to an off-leash romp at Mike Chappell Park’s dog park.
+Carolina Beach State Park is dog-friendly year-round, with miles of hiking trails that are perfect for exploring alongside your leashed pup.
 At Freeman Park, dogs are required to be on a leash from April 1 to Sept.
 30 but allowed off-leash from Oct.
-1 to March 31 as long as they remain under voice command and the owner is within a reasonable distance.
-The Municipal Beach Strand is dog-friendly from Oct.
-1 to March 31.
+1 to March 31 (as long as they remain under voice command and the owner is within a reasonable distance.)
+The Municipal Beach Strand allows dogs from Oct.
+1 to March 31 – just be sure to use a leash.
 Thanks to numerous pet-friendly condos, cottages and motels, it’s easy to bring your pet along for your Carolina Beach vacation.
-Familiarize yourself with all of the pets and pooches rules before your next visit to make sure you and man’s best friend have a vacation to remember.
+Familiarize yourself with the dog rules and plan the ultimate pet-friendly getaway.

 Drop-in at the Skate Park

-Boarders can catch some air at Mike Chappell Skateboard Park, an 8,000-square-foot skate park that includes both big and small ramps, rails and bowls for skateboarders of any skill level.
-The skate park is within the 10-acre Mike Chappell Park that is also equipped with two tennis courts, two sand volleyball courts, a basketball court, a youth basketball area, playground equipment, a dog park, baseball, softball and soccer fields.
+Skateboarders of all ages and skill levels can catch air at Mike Chappell Skateboard Park, an 8,000-square-foot skate park that includes both big and small ramps, rails and bowls.
+The skate park is located within the 10-acre Mike Chappell Park, also equipped with playground equipment and a dog park, as well as tennis courts, sand volleyball courts, a basketball court and athletic fields.

 Biking